 Confusing With Living Wills

 Some equate a health power of attorney with a living will, though they serve different purposes.
-A living will only outlines a person’s desires for end-of-life medical care, such as resuscitation or feeding tubes, without designating a decision-maker.
+A living will only outline a person’s desires for end-of-life medical care, such as resuscitation or feeding tubes, without designating a decision-maker.
 A health power of attorney, on the other hand, designates an agent to act on the principal’s behalf regarding broader healthcare decisions.
 While both documents help guide care, their functions are complementary, not interchangeable.
 For instance, a health power of attorney can cover scenarios beyond terminal illness or end-of-life care, bridging gaps not addressed by a living will.

 Benefits Of Having A Health Power Of Attorney